Collapse of two UK retailers puts 25,000 jobs at risk - RFI

 The news comes on the eve of England exiting a second lockdown which has battered in particular the nation's retail and hospitality sectors.

-Debenhams, whose history dates back to the late eighteenth century, said in a statement that it would continue to trade through its 124 UK stores and online to clear stock.
+Debenhams, whose history dates back to the late eighteenth century, said in a statement that it would continue to trade through its 124 UK stores and online to clear stock after retailer JD Sports pulled out of rescue talks.

 "On conclusion of this process, if no alternative offers have been received, the UK operations will close," it added.